Skip to content

 --allboolfalseExecute both replication and compiled models.

---resume <RUN_ID>stringResume a specific previous run from its last checkpoint.
+--resume <RUN_ID>stringResume a specific previous run from its last checkpoint; mints a new run_id and records the prior one as resumed_from.

---resume-latestboolfalseResume the most recent failed run from its last checkpoint.
+--resume-latestboolfalseResume the most recent failed run from its last checkpoint; mints a new run_id and records the prior one as resumed_from.

 --shadowboolfalseRun in shadow mode: write to shadow targets instead of production.